garri76/test/README.md

 ```
 ## Create/Recover wallet
 ### Important write this mnemonic phrase in a safe place
-### It is the only way to recover your account if you ever forget your password
+### It is the only way to recover your wallet if you ever forget your password
 ```
 dewebd keys add <wallet name>